@nyaomaru/divider

 import { dividerNumberString } from '@nyaomaru/divider';

-// Split numbers and letters from a string
+// Divide numbers and letters from a string

 const result = dividerNumberString('abc123def456');